Ellimac0/Ellimac0.github.io/_pages/about.md

 profile:
   align: right
   image: ma_photo.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 announcements:
   enabled: true # includes a list of news items